The Best Food City in Every State

 MISSOURI: Kansas City

 Mostly thought of as a home to bustling BBQ joints, Kansas City, Missouri, pulled out an astounding five semi-finalists for the James Beard Awards in 2017.
 Hit up some of the top selections at KC hot spots like Manifesto, Port Fonda, and Bluestem.
 Meat lovers will fall for the succulent selections at Anton's or LC's Bar-B-Q.

 Sure, you can get some amazing easy eats in this Rocky Mountain town, like bison or American-style kobe beef burgers at the Montana Ale Works and a perfect pizza pie at Cosmic, but what about fine foods and innovative cuisine?
-Settle down at Emerson Grill or Plonk and enjoy an elevated experience at 4,800 feet.
+Settle down at Plonk for an upscale experience.

-When you think of Nebraska, steaks pop up as the most obvious food find, but Omaha boasts one of the best vegetarian restaurants around, Modern Love.
+When you think of Nebraska, steaks pop up as the most obvious food find.
+But Omaha also boasts one of the best vegetarian restaurants around, Modern Love.
 Meat eaters, however, won't be disappointed with access to carnivore-catering joints like Kitchen Table, Boiler Room, 801 Chophouse, Kobe, and Johnny's.